GLefterov/SET09102/week2_setup.md

 #### Task 2.
 Clone the team repository into local
 - **Screenshot:** ![Screenshot 2](./images/Screenshot_gitclone.png)
   <figcaption align = "center"><b>Figure 2 Cloning the team repository</b></figcaption><br>
   - **Figure 2:** Shows how to clone the repository using the Git CLI using Windows 11.
-I already had Git configured locally.
+I already had git installed on my PC, but if you don't just download it from here: https://git-scm.com/downloads and follow the setup process.
+After the setup is done, restart your CMD/Powershell and you will have it working.
 #### Task 3.
 Install all dependencies in Visual Studio
 - **Screenshot:** ![Screenshot 3](./images/Screenshot_MAUIinstall.png)
   <figcaption align = "center"><b>Figure 3 Checking and Installing prerequisites using the "Visual Studio Installer" </b></figcaption><br>